poinck/ocelot/README.md

 See "config/.ocelotrc" for help adjusting the variables.

 **Security updates with `oupdates.service`**
-If you use systemd you can check for security-updates every time you resumes from sleep (hibernate); see "config/systemd/system/oupdates.service".
+If you use systemd you can check for security-updates every time the computer resumes from sleep (hibernate); see "config/systemd/system/oupdates.service".
 Currently only Gentoo GLSA is supported.
 Syncing the portage-tree has to be done seperately.

 **Lock screen with `olock.service`**
 Use "config/systemd/user/olock.service" to lock your screen before your computer goes to sleep (standby).